CartoDB/cartodb/README.md

         cd /tmp
         redis-server

-  - Run `rake db:create db:migrate cartodb:db:create_publicuser cartodb:db:create_admin` in cartodb folder
+  - Run `rake cartodb:db:setup EMAIL=me@mail.com SUBDOMAIN=my_subdomain PASSWORD=my_pass ADMIN_PASSWORD=my_pass` in cartodb folder

+  - This will configure 2 users.
+The admin user (admin) and a user of your own.
+After spinning up all your processes (cartodb, sql api, tiler), you should be able to login.

 ### Every day usage ###